LED vs halogen headlights — difference explained

+Among the different types of headlights, halogen lights are the most common for older vehicles and even some modern ones.
 The halogen headlight contains halogen gas surrounding a thin tungsten filament inside a filament capsule made of glass resistant to extreme temperatures.
 When electricity passes through the tungsten filament in the glass capsule, the tungsten heats up and starts glowing when it reaches a temperature of two thousand five hundred degree celsius.
 The glow is an incandescent process, and the halogen used can be iodine or bromine.

 More than 80% of vehicles plying the road today use the halogen headlight.
 Manufacturers had adopted it over the other source of light available in the late nineteenth century.
 They were a small, cheap alternative, brighter and more efficient than the other options.